 Remote Update – Viewers can now use Roku-like Remote app for iOS, which will allow users to navigate their Apple TV from their phone including using a keyboard to search via Siri.
 The revamped Apple TV Remote app for iOS will now replicate all the features found in the hardware remote.
 It’ll use the phone’s mic for Siri queries, use its sensors for motion controls in games, and offer a touchpad interface.
 It’ll also (still) one-up the hardware remote by offering a keyboard for text input.

 Single-sign-on (SSO) – A major change from other set-top boxes is Single Sign On.
 In a world of multiple authentications, Single Sign On could be a security nightmare, but it could also be a major convenience.
 Currently, users have to sign in separately for each different network app, but Single-Sign-On changes that.
 Log into all your different accounts, from Hulu to Netflix to ESPN, via one app.

-Auto-App-Download – Apple also introduced the ability to automatically download apps to your phone, tablet, and set-top box at once; any Apple TV-compatible app you download on iOS will automatically show up on your Apple TV now.
-This means if you have an iOS and Apple TV app powered by Muvi, and if your viewers download the iOS app, Apple TV app will be automatically downloaded for them.
+Auto-App-Download – Apple also introduced the ability to automatically download apps to your phone, tablet, and set-top box at once; any Apple TV-compatible app you download on iOS will automatically show up on your Apple TV now interduce build Apple Watch App.
+This means if you have an iOS and Apple TV Streaming app development powered by Muvi, and if your viewers download the video app for iOS, Apple TV app will be automatically downloaded for them.